Safe Sunscreens? What does that mean?

-The brother have also concluded that there is also increasing evidence that in places where chemical sunscreen use is highly touted, such as in Queensland, Australia, that there is a higher incidence of melanoma, and other skin cancers.
+The researchers also concluded that in specific countries - where chemical sunscreen use is highly touted, there is a higher incidence of melanoma, and other skin cancers.

 How many of us pay attention to the ingredients in sunscreens?
 All we know is that they work by chemically blocking the sun’s UV rays from penetrating the skin.